dannotes/bookofdaniel/content/posts/The-Rise-of-NOSTR-and-the-Renaissance-of-Social-Media.md

 ---
 date : 2023-11-18T23:03:52+05:30
 title : 'Reclaiming Our Digital Space: The Rise of NOSTR and the Renaissance of Social Media 💪🏻'
-featured_image: "/images/The Rise of NOSTR and the Renaissance of Social Media-Cover.png"
+featured_image: "/images/The Rise of NOSTR and the Renaissance of Social Media-Cover.webp"
 categories: "Notes"
 draft : false
 ---